drewww/breach/docs/plan.md

    e.
 Am I convinced this is a good approach?
 I liked it for shooting, quite a bit.
 It is well trod territory in games I like.
    f.
 Do I learn anything by building it?
    g.
 Well, I want to build it for shooting regardless.
 Might as well.
-1. Make it so you can push the rocket.
+1. (DONE) Make it so you can push the rocket.
 At the moment it goes to the next path immediately.
 It needs to sense that it's been pushed off course and then recalculate.
 1. (FIXED) Something still infinite looping on rocket explotions.
 1. (FIXED) Make rockets successfully blow each other up
 1. (DONE) Pipe, Gas, etc. shows push [jay]
    a.
 What might I do that inherits for this?
 Immovable is one.
 That's not linguistically correct for Gas.
 Which is ephemeral?
 Or
+1. (BUG) Can push rockets out of the world, over walls?